CenikLab/CenikLab.github.io/README.md

 ```
 JEKYLL_ENV=production jekyll build
 ```

+### Note for windows development
+The Windows way of setting environment variables before running a command works differently than it does on nix machines. `npm run build-win` will run a production Node build command in a Windows compatible way.
+To do a Jekyll production build, run `set JEKYLL_ENV=production && jekyll build`.

 ## Updating the site
 `_posts` includes markdown files representing small pieces of news.
 These are currently displayed on the Updates page.